 This autumn, I have spent a lot of time considering migrating my blog to a new platform and tech stack.
 Some of the main reasons for this are my desire to learn more about self-hosting applications, networking, and security.
 During this process, I watched numerous videos about self-hosting and various tech stacks for hosting web pages.

-My old tech stack included Next.js, MDX, Tailwind CSS, and Vercel.
+My old tech stack included Next.js

 Over the year, I've noticed several changes in Next.js and Vercel that I find unnecessarily complicated.
 These include: